USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.2_bugfixes.md

 ### Description of model issue

 An inconsistency was found in the use of the EMIS_SYM_DATE flag between cio and the emissions modules.
 The EMIS_SYM_DATE flag is no longer a default runscript environmental variable and has subsequently been removed from the runscripts to avoid confusion as the behavior of this flag is unconventional and cannot be explained in a concise manner.
 To learn more about this flag please visit [Appendix A](https://github.com/USEPA/CMAQ/blob/master/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md).

+Note: This issue was documented in v5.3.1 as **Known Issue CMAQv5.3.1-i5**.

 ### Solution in CMAQv5.3.2